BartoszKonarskiDev/Cipher/README.md

 # Cipher-v1.0
-A toy cypher im working on, got no idea on either cryptograhpy or c++ well rn so dont use it for any real secuirty There are alot of spelling mistakes etc in comments, varibels arent well named but it works, i learned after making it and cosndeiring expansion about ARX cipher type and so on, probably next version gonna have new varible names, cleaned up code and so on if i notice anything ussless, one after that gonna add rotate cuz rn its just addmod and xor
+A toy cypher im working on, got no idea on either cryptograhpy or c++ well rn so dont use it for any real secuirty, im planning for it to eventualy beceome a full 128 bit key ARX but still its going to suck compare to anything else